jina-ai/jina/docs/how-to/kubernetes.md

         command:
         - jina
 ```

 After doing so, you can run:

 ```shell script
 kubectl patch deployment encoder --patch-file ./k8s_flow/encoder/encoder.yml -n k8s-namespace
 ```

+This will make sure that the Pods are restarted with the new parameters, which will make the Executor to be restarted in a new docker container
+with the new set of parameters.

 ## Key takeaways

 To put it succinctly, there are just three key takeaways about deploying a Jina Flow using Kubernetes: